hmac/kite/README.md

 ## Testing

-Lam supports at least two types of tests: doctests and test functions.
+Kite supports at least two types of tests: doctests and test functions.

 ### Doctests